Skip to main content

 Introduction

-Any person interested in registered land may protect that interest by way of a caution or an inhibition.
+A person claiming an equitable interest in registered land may protect that interest by way of a caution or an inhibition.
 The facts of a particular case and the requirements of the interested parties will normally determine which of these devices is more appropriate.
 The main practical distinctions are briefly illustrated in the table below:

 1. It can only restrict dealings by the registered owner.1.
 It can restrict dealings by any person (i) for a specified time (ii) until the occurrence of a specified event or (iii) until notice is given to, or consent obtained from, a specified person.

-2. It will be registered before notice of its registration is given to the registered owner.2.
+2. It will be registered before notice of its registration is given to the registered owner.
+The Registry will not, in the normal course, assess the merit of the alleged interest in land before registration however applicants should note Section 66 (5) of Land Registration Act (NI) 1970.2.
 Unless the registered owner consents to the inhibition, the Registry must, before registering an inhibition, give notice to the registered owner, who then has an opportunity to object to the proposed registration.

 3. Where a subsequent dealing is lodged, notice will be sent to the cautioner and the onus will then be on him to object to the dealing.
 If he fails to object, the caution will automatically lapse.3.
 An inhibition which specifies that some person's consent is required may only be cancelled (i) with the consent of all interested parties, (ii) by order of the Registrar or (iii) by court order.